• Home

 How Much Dressing to Use

-For a large salad serving 4 people, start with about 3–4 tablespoons, toss thoroughly, taste, and add more only if needed.
-The goal is lightly coated lettuce — every piece should have some dressing on it, but no piece should be drowning.
+Not as much as you think.
+This is a very rich dressing, so a little will go a long way.
+For a large salad serving 4 people, start with about 3-4 tablespoons, toss well, taste, and add more only if necessary.
+The goal is to achieve lightly coated lettuce.
+Every piece should have dressing, but no piece should be drowning.
+Toss in a large bowl so you have room to really coat everything evenly, and then transfer to serving bowls or plates.

 Cooked chicken for caesar salad